How Busy Antique Dealers Automate Marketing to Free Up More Time

 Whenever residents, visitors, or travelers google “antique stores” in your town, you must dominate the results.
 In order to do that, you’ll need a quality, mobile-optimized website.
 Not a Facebook page or a “freebie” website that came with a hosting account or a business directory listing, but your own dedicated website.

-A properly executed website will be optimized for search engines and serve as an online hub for reviews, maps, citations, social media links, details about and photographs of your business.
+A properly executed website will be optimized for search engines and serve as an online hub for articles, videos, reviews, maps, citations, social media links, details about and photographs of your business.
 It is not a do-it-yourself project; it’s not an adult coloring book where the object is to make everything look pretty.
 A website must be engaging enough to hold readers and accessible enough to be understood by the Google bots that index the pages.
 If your pages aren’t clearly coded so they can be understood by Google, they will never be seen by anyone.

 When you opened your store, you assumed a huge financial burden.
 You have too much at risk to not maximize engagement with every customer that walks through your door.
 Your store is not a museum, it is a business.
 “Can I help you?” is not an acceptable question to ask a customer and “Just looking” is not an acceptable answer.
 Have a selling system in place, and use it.
 Know how to present your products.
 Close the sale.
 Track your traffic and follow-up.
 Not everyone will buy, but you should be able to sell many, and enroll others into your stay-in-touch program so you can build familiarity and trust.